Muhozgu/finserve/README.md

 # FinServe - AI Automation for Financial Operations

-End-to-end AI automation project built for a fictional financial services company (FinServe) as part of a technical assessment.
+End-to-end AI automation project built for a fictional financial services company (FinServe).
 The project identifies three high-impact business problems across the organisation and implements all three as working proof-of-concepts using Python and the Groq API (Llama 3.3 70B).

 Problem 1 - AI Credit Memo Generator